hannes-harnisch/hannes-harnisch/README.md

 ---

-- 🔭 I'm currently working on a lightweight hobby [graphics engine](https://github.com/hannes-harnisch/Vitro) in pure C++20.
+- 🔭 Currently working on a pure C++20 [graphics engine](https://github.com/hannes-harnisch/Vitro), for self-education and experimentation.
-- 🌱 I'm learning low-level graphics programming.
+- 🌱 Currently learning low-level GPU programming.
-- 👯 I'm looking to collaborate on any open-source tools that have helped me in the past.
 - 🌈 I'm skilled with C++/C#.
 Worked with C/Java/Python/PHP/SQL/JS/VBA.
 Acquainted with more languages still.
-- 📖 I'm looking for help with graphics interface abstraction strategies.
-- 💬 Ask me about C++20 modules and template metaprogramming.
+- 💬 Ask me about template metaprogramming and C++20 modules.
-- 📫 How to reach me: [@HannesHarnisch](https://twitter.com/HannesHarnisch)
 - 💯 Pronouns: he/him/his
-- ⚡ Fun fact: In C/C++, the subscript operator on decayed array pointers is commutative: ``x[1] == 1[x]``
+- ⚡ Fun fact: In C/C++, the subscript operator on pointers is commutative: ``x[1] == 1[x]``

 ---